GrapeCity/ComponentOne-WinForms-Samples/NetFramework/PrintDocument/C1FlexGridPrintable2/C1FlexGridPrinter/readme.txt

 ----------------------------------------
 This sample provides classes allowing you to print a C1FlexGrid using C1PrintDocument.

-This sample replaces the C1FlexGridPrintable sample.

 C1FlexGridPrinter is a library providing classes that allow rendering a C1FlexGrid into a C1PrintDocument so that it can be printed, previewed, or exported to any of the formats supported by C1PrintDocument.
-This set of classes replaces the older C1FlexGridPrintable class.

-The C1FlexGridPrinter sample provides more features than the old C1FlexGridPrintable sample it replaces; highlights of the sample include:
+The C1FlexGridPrinter sample includes:

  - More accurate rendering of FlexGrid display styles
  - Printing owner-drawn cells (see the BarChart sample)